ricketytoc/tp/docs/DeveloperGuide.md

 #### Implementation

-The import and export commands both uses `JsonAddressBookStorage` to facilitate writing and reading of data files.
+The import and export commands both use `JsonAddressBookStorage` to facilitate writing and reading of data files.

 The import function calls `JsonAddressBookStorage#readAddressBook` which will read the file in the specified file path and attempt to parse the JSON data into a `ReadOnlyAddressBook`.
 The function also checks if the data file is invalid,